 Depending on the party you are planning, it can take a lot of time for preparation and planning.
 I will arrange some theme parties in a few years that I already have began to plan (I don't have the time to arrange them right now).
 The advantage of having a long time to plan the party is that it's easier to search for details.
 The theme is in the back of my mind and if I get a good idea for the party or find some details, I can either buy it right away or write it down so I have an "activity list" and "shopping list" for later.

 A wedding can also be that kind of party that needs more than a year to plan.
 For example, it may be important to be out in good time booking a party room for the wedding.

 What I've learned over the years is that regardless of how much time there is for planning and work you do at the beginning, it will (almost) always be a lack of time at the end.
 Things that can be prepared in advance should be done as early as possible.
 Unforeseen things at the end often happen, that take precious time.
 Don't wait to do things you can do before the party, do it as soon as possible.

 If you, like me, like details it's easy to get too much focus on them.
 Don't forget to take a step back and look at the whole concept as well.
 Fits everything with the theme?
 Fits the activities to the guests who attend?
 Are there any other options?
 It can also help prioritize the time you have to spend on preparation and planning.
 Also go through the party and its activities.
 Do they work well together?
 If you compose a good (and realistic) "schedule" for the party and can keep it during the party, it helps you get a successful event.
 Also remember to evaluate the party afterwards so you can adjust any improvements to future parties.

 A planning tip I learned from my mistakes is that a party gets harder to control the longer the night goes ...
 So ...
-Common activities should be arranged as early as possible during the evening ...
+Activities with the guests (eg. competitions) should be arranged as early as possible during the evening ...